godotengine/godot-docs/classes/class_label.rst

 | *Getter*  | get_autowrap_mode()      |
 +-----------+--------------------------+

-If set to something other than :ref:`AUTOWRAP_OFF<class_Label_constant_AUTOWRAP_OFF>`, the text gets wrapped inside the node's bounding rectangle.
+If set to something other than :ref:`TextServer.AUTOWRAP_OFF<class_TextServer_constant_AUTOWRAP_OFF>`, the text gets wrapped inside the node's bounding rectangle.
 If you resize the node, it will change its height automatically to show all the text.
-To see how each mode behaves, see :ref:`AutowrapMode<enum_Label_AutowrapMode>`.
+To see how each mode behaves, see :ref:`AutowrapMode<enum_TextServer_AutowrapMode>`.

 ----